tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/3/LessonPlan.md

 ### 0. Instructor Do: Set Up Your Equipment (15 minutes before class)

 Make sure to come to class and setup your laptop and other equipment.
-It is recommended that you prepare a list of the GitHub pages links for all deployed repos so that students can quickly launch their apps.
+It is recommended that you prepare a list of the GitHub pages links for all deployed repos so that students can quickly launch their dashboards.

 If students have hosted presentations on Google Presentations, compile a list of those as well to avoid switching computers.